 - egg wash

-There’s nothing hard about making these cute little pastries, but there are a few steps to take.
+1 – There’s nothing difficult about making these hand held pastries, but there are a few steps to take.
 Start off by rolling out a puff pastry sheet and cutting it into 8 rectangles with a pizza cutter.

-Brush with an egg wash, then pop these darlings into a 425 degree oven.
+4 – Brush with an egg wash, then pop these handheld pies into a 425 degree oven.
 In 20 minutes, watch them transform into the most beautiful pastries you’ve ever seen…or tasted!